Omid7474/Matlab_Note_Player/README.md

 This MATLAB project generates an audio file from a sequence of musical notes and displays a spectrogram of the generated audio.
 The notes are played with specified frequencies and durations, and an echo effect is added to enhance the sound.
 - All signal processing techniques are based on [John G. Proakis's DSP Book](https://elibrary.pearson.de/book/99.150005/9781292038162).
 - This was my project for the DSP LAB in March 2020.
-- Each note (each single tone) is based on the piano middle octave, with some conventions.
+- Each note (each single tone) is based on the piano's middle octave, with some conventions.
 - The note I've used is a simple piece for naive piano players.
 Unfortunately, the only picture that I can reach is one that I've uploaded.
 You can apply each note based on the middle piano octave to the function according to your desire.
 <div style="text-align: center;">
     <img src="The_original_note.jpg" alt="The original note" width="300">